Confbase/cfgd/README.md

 ## Contributing

 Pull requests and new issues are welcome.
+Please add yourself to the "Contributors" section in your pull request.

+### Contributors

+Thomas Fischer (original author)
+Drake Eidukas